WaltersArtMuseum/api-thewalters-org/collections-get.md

 `desc`|`string` | Define this parameter in the request URI.
 Description.
 For example, use `http://api.thewalters.org/v1/collections?desc=jade` to return collections with the word jade in the collection's description.
 `keyword`|`string` | Not yet available.
 `orderBy`|`string` | Define this parameter in the request URI.
 Enter the name of another parameter that you wish to sort results by.
 For example, `http://api.thewalters.org/v1/collections?orderBy=CollectionName` will sort results by CollectionName.
-`Page`|`integer` | Define this parameter in the request URI.
+`page`|`integer` | Define this parameter in the request URI.
 Results are returned in paged sets.
 By default, the page parameter is set to 1 so that the results will show the first page of results.
 Change this number to return other pages.
 For example, `http://api.thewalters.org/v1/collections?page=3` for page 3.
 `pageSize`|`integer` | Define this parameter in the request URI.
 By default page size is 25 results.
 Change this number to alter the number of results per page.
 For example `http://api.thewalters.org/v1/collections?pageSize=1` would produce a page with only one result.